matthieuriolo/rivetsjs-stdlib/README.md

 - [Ben](https://github.com/benjaminmcdonald)

 ## License
-Rivetsjs is dual licensed with MIT and GPL
+Rivetsjs-stdlib is dual licensed with MIT and GPL

 # Overview